leomxue/PT2-Group5/PROPOSAL/readme.md

 ## --> Preference Selection
 # Users can choose their movie preferences, such as genres, year of release, actors, and directors, based on their interests.
 Users have the right to customize their movie preferences in order to enhance their overall app experience and make the app more personalized based on individual taste.

+## --> Personalized Recommendation
+# The system will provide a personalized movie recommendation based on the user's preferences.
+Users are allowed to browse and select the recommended movies that they are interested in.
+This browsing and selection process gives users the opportunity to explore recommended movies at their own pace.
+It also improves their movie-watching experience by offering personalized suggestions that match their tastes.

+## --> Feedback
+# Collect feedback and reviews from the users within the app, where they can rate the recommended movies on a scale of 5.
+This enables the system to create better future recommendations and also improves the user's app experience.
+## --> Movie Matchmaker
+# A feature within the system that is designed to adapt to users' moods on any given day.
+This feature will suggest films based on their current feelings at the moment.
+Additionally, this feature also offers a random option, which is perfect for users who struggle with decision-making.

+### Reporting
+# For the output of the system, a list of personalized movies for users based on their preferences and past data.
+Relevant details such as title, genre, year of release, synopsis, director, and cast will be included.
+Besides that, in order to refine and improve the future movie recommendation, the user will be asked to rate the recommended movie on a scale of 5.
+In addition, The system will also display additional information, such as trending movies and upcoming releases.